 What to give depends on your financial plans and how you structure your gift.
 The Foundation will work with you and your professional advisor to review your options and maximize your benefits.

 Whether you are creating a fund or contributing to an existing fund, cash is the simplest asset to give.
 Your gift is tax deductible.
 Checks can be made payable to HFPG.
 Inc. or credit card donations can be made online.

-If you would like to create a fund, please talk to us before transferring cash.
-You can contribute to your existing fund, or someone else’s, at any time by sending a check or using your credit card online.
+If you would like to create a fund, talk to us before transferring cash.
+You can contribute to your existing fund, or someone else’s, at any time by sending a check or giving online.

-If you own stock in a closely-held business, in many cases, and pending review by our Gift Acceptance Committee, you can use your stock to create a fund at the Foundation and even benefit the company, too.
-Our staff can help you and your advisors explore ways to maximize your goals and minimize your tax liability.
+Our gift planning professionals can help you and your advisors explore ways to maximize your goals and minimize your tax liability.
 Please contact us to discuss your options.

 Shares in LPs and LLCs can be smart sources of charitable gifts.